Bilirubin (Amniotic Fluid)

 You may have a blood test to measure your Rh antibody levels.
 Before doing the amniocentesis,

 is a type of imaging study that uses sound waves.
-After 30 weeks, a doctor may also
+After 30 weeks, a healthcare provider

-check your amniotic fluid to find out how mature your baby's lungs are.
-This test
+may also check your amniotic fluid to find out how mature your baby's lungs are.
+This

 What do my test results mean?